Contrasting Aphria (APHA) and Its Competitors

 |2.32

-Aphria has a beta of 2.12, indicating that its share price is 112% more volatile than the S&P 500.
-Comparatively, Aphria’s rivals have a beta of 2.57, indicating that their average share price is 157% more volatile than the S&P 500.
+Aphria has a beta of 2.19, meaning that its share price is 119% more volatile than the S&P 500.
+Comparatively, Aphria’s competitors have a beta of 2.56, meaning that their average share price is 156% more volatile than the S&P 500.

 Receive News & Ratings for Aphria Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Aphria and related companies with MarketBeat.com's FREE daily email newsletter.